AlFahiyanSiyam/AlFahiyanSiyam.github.io/README.md

 ### Why is Markdown better than a word processor?

 Markdown is designed in a most simplistic way than word processors.
 According to Etter, *it is the most widely used lightweight markup language in the world and has cleaned syntax.
 For a word processor, the learning curve is quite higher while MarkDown has a limited set of features and defined syntax*.
 In consequence, it takes less time to learn the syntax.
 However, the file of a MarkDown file is quite less than a regular word processor file.
 Therefore, it takes less space.
 Moreover, MarkDown can be widely used in websites, presentations, regular and technical documentation.

+### How do we get to the hosted resume?
+Visit: https://username.github.io/.
+We must have to change the **"username"** with our own GitHub username.

 ### Apart from Visual Studio Code what other MarkDown editor is available?
 - **For personal computer**